Previous dayApril 11, 2026Next day

 1.6 km---✓ ReviewedUSGS →

-At 18:05 UTC on April 11, 2026, a magnitude 2.0 tremor occurred 54 km WNW of Stevens Village, Alaska.
+The USGS recorded this magnitude 2.0 earthquake 54 km WNW of Stevens Village, Alaska at 18:05 UTC on April 11, 2026.
 At a depth of just 1.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 66.140°N, -150.260°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 66.140°, -150.260°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11